Home

 • 1 cup Vegenaise (egg-free/dairy-free mayo)

-• 2 Tablespoons Bragg's Liquid Aminos, or use Tamari soy sauce
+• 2 Tablespoons organic Tamari soy sauce

 • 1 teaspoon basil